FAST Polarization Catalog of FRB 20240114A: Data Quality and Global Properties

-In addition to the above parameters, we also calculated the proportion of bursts exhibiting significant circular polarization (degree of circular polarization, DOC $\geq$ 10\%) in our sample.
+In addition to the above parameters, we also calculated the proportion of bursts exhibiting significant circular polarization (degree of circular polarization, $|V|/I$ $\geq$ 10\%) in our sample.
 For FRB 20240114A, 1,157 out of 17,356 detected bursts met this criterion, yielding a proportion of 6.67\% (see Figure \ref{fig:overview} panel f).
-This measurement was examined within the context of the tentative anti-correlation between the significant circular polarization fraction and the absolute value of the source’s rotation measure ($|\textrm{RM}|$) suggested for some repeaters.
+This measurement was examined within the context of the tentative anti-correlation between the significant circular polarization fraction and the absolute value of the source’s rotation measure ($|\textrm{RM}|$) suggested by \cite{2023ApJ.ZhangYK}.
 A power-law fit to our updated sample yields an index of $-2.98 \pm 0.80$.
 With this fit, the associated uncertainty envelope encompasses the data points for FRB 20190520B and FRB 20121102A \citep{2023ApJ.ZhangYK, 2022SciBu..67.2398F}, while those for FRB 20220912A and FRB 20201124A \citep{2023ApJ.ZhangYK} lie significantly outside of it.
 Should an underlying physical correlation exist, the fact that only a subset of sources aligns with the best-fit trend may point to intrinsic diversity within the repeating FRB population.
 Sources following the relation might originate in environments where the observed circular polarization is dominantly shaped by the same large-scale, ordered magneto-ionic medium responsible for the Faraday rotation \citep{2022NaturNiuCH,2023Sci.Anna-Thomas}.
 In contrast, the significant deviation of other sources could imply that their polarization properties are governed by additional or distinct physical processes.
 For instance, complex local Faraday screens, burst emission geometries that favor strong intrinsic circular polarization, or magnetospheric propagation effects could decouple the observed circular polarization from the bulk RM in these objects \citep{2021ApJ.Hilmarsson,2022Natur.XuH,2023ApJMckinven}.
 This dichotomy underscores that any universal relationship between circular polarization and RM is likely nuanced and modulated by source-specific conditions.
-It should be noted that this alignment with the trend for FRB 20240114A does not necessarily imply that the generation mechanism of circular polarization is identical to that of sources such as FRB 20121102A, given that no definitive signatures of Faraday conversion (systematic wavelength-dependent variations in circular polarization) were detected in our observations, which is consistent with the result of \cite{2026arXiv260216409U}.
-Therefore, the circular polarization of FRB 20240114A may still be attributed to the intrinsic emission mechanism itself, rather than being dominated by propagation effects.
+It should be noted that this alignment with the trend for FRB 20240114A does not necessarily imply that the generation mechanism of circular polarization is identical to that of sources such as FRB 20121102A.
+Therefore, the circular polarization of FRB 20240114A may still be attributed primarily to the intrinsic emission mechanism itself, rather than being dominated by propagation effects.